telerik/maui-docs/controls/map/pan-and-zoom.md

 <snippet id='map-interaction-mode-xaml' />

-where the Source of the `MapShapeReader` have to be defined as well:
+Define the Source of the `MapShapeReader` as well:

 <snippet id='map-interactionmode-settintsource' />